 Directorship fees totalling \$130,000 (2009: \$125,000) were paid to an entity of which Mr G Lloyd is a beneficiary.

 c.
 Equity Instrument Disclosures

-Details of options and performance rights provided as remuneration together with qualifying and vesting terms and conditions are provided in the remuneration report of pages 8 - 14.
+Details of options and performance rights provided as remuneration together with qualifying and vesting terms and conditions are provided in the Remuneration Report section of the Directors' Report.

 (i) Options